Analysis of parameter combinations for optimal soliton microcomb generation efficiency in a simple single-cavity scheme: Analytical consideration

-To get more deep insight into the problem we continue studying the \eqref{eff_p2c}.
-As both efficiencies are monotonic over some of the parameters, we have to recall the existing restrictions on them.
-First of all, the normalized pump amplitude should be greater than 1 for the soliton generation to be possible.
-Secondly, the maximum number of solitons should be greater than 1.
-This restriction $d_2\approx1$ also gives $N_{\rm lines}>1$ (for $\zeta_{\rm eff}\approx1$) which is quite close to the natural demand for having more than one line pair in the comb around the pump.
-We also point out that this boundary coincides with the state when the width of the hyperbolic-secant-squared soliton becomes comparable with the microresonator circumference.
-Although the soliton still exists for greater dispersion values, its waveform becomes distorted, summation and integration of sech-squared spectrum become different, the formula \eqref{Pouttotal} becomes inaccurate.
+To get more deep insight into the problem, we continue studying the equation \eqref{eff_p2c} for the near-cut-off detuning, where the analytic solution is still accurate.
+We have several restrictions on the parameters.
+First, the normalized pump amplitude should be greater than 1 for the soliton generation to be possible and then $f>2$ for the analytics to be valid.
+Secondly, the soliton should fit the ring $d_2<1$.
+This restriction also makes the number of lines $N_{\rm lines}>1$ (for $\zeta\approx1$), which is quite close to the natural demand for having more than one line pair in the comb around the pump.
 Last but not least, the coupling efficiency $\eta\in[0;1)$ by definition.
 Outstandingly, these restrictions are independent on the pump frequency detuning and conversion efficiency definition choice.